Sajeed A.: Career

+His directorial debut in films was the short film Buddha Never Smiled which went around internationally and got him the India Vision Best Debut Director (Shorts) award.

-Two songs from the Bollywood movie Ghanchakkar – "Lazy Lad" and "Jholu Ram" which saw the come back of Altaf Raja was directed by Sajeed.A.
+Two songs from the 2013 Bollywood movie Ghanchakkar – "Lazy Lad" and "Jholu Ram" which saw the come back of Altaf Raja was directed by Sajeed.A.
 "Lazy Lad" was innovative with its visual feel with striking colours, sets and props.
 The songs were shot by Polly Morgan in Mumbai.

+He was one of the directors of the 2022 six-part series Epic Train Journeys from Above, produced by Renegade Pictures.

+In 2024, Vadakkan, which he directed, was one of seven Gala Screenings at the Fantastic Pavilion, Marché du Film, Cannes.
+It was released in theaters in March 2025 and won Best Supernatural Thriller at the Fright Night Film Festival.